 - personal information about the individual collected for the purpose of providing, or in providing, a health service; and

 - personal information about the individual collected in connection with the donation, or intended donation, by the individual of any of the individual’s body parts, organs or body substances.

 De-identified or unidentified data

-The IP Act only applies where the information in question can be linked to an identifiable individual.
-If the information can be de-identified, or broken down into aggregated unidentified data, such as statistics, then the IP Act will not apply and the use or disclosure can proceed without having to consider the IPPs.
+The privacy principles only apply to information that can be linked to an identifiable individual.
+If the information can be de-identified, or broken down into aggregated unidentified data such as statistics, the use or disclosure can proceed without having to consider the IPPs or NPPs.

-The potential research needs of any information collection should be considered at the point of collection.
-The use of personal information for future research can be built into the collection notices provided under IPP 2.
+Where an agency holds information with research value, potential future research needs should be considered when collecting information of that type.
+Where appropriate, the use of personal information for future research can be built into the collection notices provided under IPP 2/NPP 1.

 Research in the public interest

 Before an agency can rely on the public interest research exceptions, it must first consider: